 Ekaterina called this rapid change, disruptive evolution.

-She suggested that we know something of the species, that through our actions, we are eradicating from our planet, but almost nothing of the species we are vectors in (accelerated?) co-evolving.
+She suggested that we know something of the species, that through our actions, we are eradicating from our planet in the sixth mass extinction event, but almost nothing of the species we are vectors in (accelerated?) co-evolving.
 Fascinating.

 we walk/cycle to

 Karel introduced the site, its history and the significance of the spectacular Plane tree.

 The City is not renowned for its trees, but right in its heart, in a small fenced courtyard in the remains of a graveyard, on the corner of Cheapside and Wood Street is a spectacular c200 year old London Plane tree.

 The site is remaindered by St Peter Cheap, one of the 87 churches burnt down during the 1666 Great Fire of London, and not replaced.
 Incidentally, Cheapside is a medieval designation for market, hence local street names; Bread Street, Milk Street and Poultry.

 The London Plane (Platanus x hispanica) only came into being in the mid-seventeenth century as a cross-bred hybrid of the Oriental and Western Plane.
 The hybrid is likely to have have come from Spain, from the vast Royal gardens of Aranjuez, and subsequently propogated in John Tradescant's 'Ark' in Lambeth.

 The tree is large-growing, it copes well with extremes of heat and cold, wet and dry, compact clay soils, the pollutants generated by cities, and constant cutting and trimming (pollarding) by people.
 Its glossy leaves are cleaned by rain, and its bark readily flakes off, shedding potential pollutants.
 In spring, the stiff hairs on the dispersing seeds can irritate when breathed in, particularly for asthma sufferers.